Faculty & Staff

 International Security, international arms trade, climate change, international norms

 Professor Garcia’s research is at the intersection of security and international law.
-She is interested in the formation of new international norms and agreements regarding key challenges to global governance, particularly armed violence, disarmament and arms control, and climate change.
+She is interested in the formation of new international norms and agreements regarding key challenges to global governance, in particular disarmament and arms control.
+She is a member of the Academic Council of the United Nations, the International Committee for Robot Arms Control, and a supporting member of the Arms Control Association.

 Disarmament Diplomacy and Human Security- Regimes, Norms, and Moral Progress in International Relations.
 London and New York: Routledge, 2011.